Gradient in Civil Engineering with complete details and practical uses in road design. Easy explanation for students and site engineers.

 - And IRC: 86- 1983

-Importance of gradient in road design (Practical View)
+Importance in road design (Practical View)

 - When designing a highway, not only alignment but also the vertical profile is equally important.
 The gradient determines the vehicle’s effort.